 The Community Paediatric service, based at Alexandra Avenue Health and Social Care Centre, is made up of senior Consultant Paediatricians who are specialists in the assessment and management of children and young people with developmental problems and complex neuro-disability.

 The child or young person must have a Harrow GP.

-Community Paediatricians work with children and young people aged 0-18 years (or up to 19 years if young person attends a special school).
+We look after children and young people aged 0-18 years (or up to 19 years if the young person attends a special school)

-This service is available Monday to Friday, 8.30am to 5pm, not including bank holidays.
+The Community Paediatric service is available Monday to Friday, 9am to 5pm.